How to plan maintenance windows using silencing

 What is Sensu silencing?

-As check results are processed by a Sensu server, the server executes event
+As check results are processed by a Sensu backend, the server executes event

 handlers to send alerts to personnel or otherwise relay event data to

 external services.
 Sensu’s built-in silencing, along with the built-in